Martin Armiger: The Sports

 The Sports had formed in Melbourne in 1976 and included Stephen Cummings on vocals, Ed Bates on guitar, Robert Glover on bass guitar, Paul Hitchins on drums and Jim Niven on piano.
 Andrew Pendlebury joined on guitar in August 1977, and in August the following year Bates was replaced by Armiger.
 According to music journalist Ian McFarlane, Cummings had ousted Bates in favour of Armiger who had a "more commercial outlook".
 Luis Feliu of The Canberra Times described Bates: "[he] shows an authentic feel for the early strains of rock and roll", whereas Armiger "brings with him a more electric sound".

 The Sports had chart success in the late 1970s and early 1980s with Top 30 hits on the Kent Music Report Singles Chart with "Don't Throw Stones" (1979), "Strangers on a Train" (1980) and "How Come" (1981); and Top 20 albums with, Don't Throw Stones (No. 9, 1979), Suddenly (No. 13, 1980) and Sondra (1981).
 For the Don't Throw Stones album Feliu noted that Armiger "has now established himself as a dominating sound and songwriter with the band", specifically his "songs sees the Sports getting into a sort of heavier, Skyhooks type approach".
 "Strangers on a Train" was written by Armiger.
 He also co-wrote album tracks with Cummings.

 In October 2010, Don't Throw Stones, was listed in the book 100 Best Australian Albums.
 The authors, John O'Donnell, Toby Creswell and Craig Mathieson, described how Armiger had affected the group's sound, saying that "it is immediately clear the extra dimension his presence brings to the band – his songs – and harmony vocals greatly increase [the group's] soul pop quotient".

-Armiger praised Suddenly, Feliu quoted him "[its] still quite smooth, but it's less slick.
+Armiger praised Suddenly, Feliu quoted him "[it's] still quite smooth, but it's less slick.
 There are a few groove songs, a couple almost reggaeish.
 When we did Don't Throw Stones we were just getting into things like reggae.
 This time it was much easier to play things like that".
 He described working with Cameron Allan, their producer on Sondra, to Susan Moore of The Australian Women's Weekly: "we knew we could badger him to get what we wanted, if need be.
 We had more time to get the sound we wanted".
 The Sports broke up late in 1981 and Cummings went on to a solo career, while Armiger turned to record producing and session work.